Engee documentation

 spool with annular orifice il 3

-The dependence of the hydrodynamic force on the overlap is determined as follows:
+Dependence of the hydrodynamic force from overlap It is defined as follows:

-Cylindrical spool with sharp edges and holes of different geometry in the sleeve
+Cylindrical spool with sharp edges and holes of different geometries in the sleeve_

-If the parameters Edges geometry are set to the value of Sharp`and if the parameter Effective flow area model is set to `Planar, it is possible to set the bore geometry in the parameters Geometry of section orifice.
-The values for the open hole area and hydraulic diameter are calculated depending on the selected hole geometry.
+If for the parameter Edges geometry value selected Sharp, and for the parameter Effective flow area model value selected Planar, then you can set the geometry of the holes in the parameter Geometry of section orifice.
+The values of the open hole area and the hydraulic diameter are calculated depending on the selected hole geometry.

 where